-Fourth ITU/WMO/UNEP workshop on AI for Natural Disaster Management
+Fourth ITU/WMO/UNEP Meeting on AI for Natural Disaster Management

 Natural disasters are responsible for countless injuries, mortalities, displacements, damages to property (including cultural heritage) and infrastructure, and disturbances to nature and natural resources.
 Between 2005 and 2015, natural disasters impacted 1.5 billion people in various ways (700,000 lives were lost, 1.4 million injuries were suffered, and 23 million were left homeless), and it has been shown that these natural disasters were predominantly hydrometeorological in origin.
 The situation is particularly acute in small island developing states (SIDS) and least developed countries (LDC), and for vulnerable populations.